barrypolley/RepData_PeerAssessment1/PA1_template.md

 ### Loading and preprocessing the data
 Assume the data have been downloaded and unzipped into the current working directory.
-The dataset source was from the web:
+The dataset was sourced from the web:
 [Data Set](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip)
 The dataset was downloaded on 8 December 2014.